denavigator/Denavi-MD/README.md

 # Denavi-MD
-A WhatsApp bot created by Luktech wish you anice deployment enjpu
+A WhatsApp bot created by Luktech wish you anice deployment enjoy